 For a concentrated boost of rosemary flavor, use food-grade rosemary essential oil.
 Add one or two drops of the oil to your coffee or latte, ensuring that it's thoroughly mixed.

-You can also experiment with other flavors like lavender or peppermint to create your unique coffee concoction and still get a hint of the benefits of fresh rosemary.
+You can also experiment with other flavors like basil or peppermint to create your unique coffee concoction and still get an echo of the benefits of fresh rosemary.

 Try a coffee with rosemary to quite literally spice up your daily routine.
 This delightful twist on your traditional cup of joe adds a hint of earthiness and can even offer some health benefits.